Timor

 Washington, DC

 Karen Orenstein is a former National Coordinator of ETAN and was on staff from July 1999 to July 2006.
 Through ETAN's grassroots network and direct lobbying, Karen worked to effect change in US foreign policy as it relates to East Timor, Indonesia, and human rights in general.
 In April 2000, she co-led a congressional delegation to investigate the conditions of East Timorese refugees in Indonesian West Timor.
 Prior to ETAN, Karen worked on a number of international human rights issues.
-She continues to advocate for Maasai rights in Tanzania and is involved with several Washington, DC area social service organizations.
+She is currently on the staff of Friends of the Earth working on international issues.

 Wisconsin